meross Mini Smart Plug with Energy Monitor…

 View on Amazon AU Full specs

-Qezodsx Tuya Smart Life WiFi 80A energy meter with 2 CT clamps for whole-home monitoring
+Depisuta Tuya Smart Life WiFi 200A energy meter with CT clamp for whole-home monitoring

-Qezodsx Tuya Smart Life 80A Energy Meter (2-CT)
+Depisuta Tuya Smart Life 200A Energy Meter (Bidirectional CT)

-This is the Tuya-protocol meter sold under the Qezodsx brand on Amazon AU — a 2-CT, 80A whole-home monitor that runs through the Tuya / Smart Life app and works with Home Assistant via the Local Tuya integration.
-Two clamps; voltage, current, power factor and active power.
-4.2 stars but only 8 reviews — small sample, weight it accordingly.
+This is a Tuya-protocol meter sold under the Depisuta brand on Amazon AU: a single 200A CT clamp, bidirectional (grid-in and solar-export) whole-home monitor that runs through the Tuya / Smart Life app.
+Being a Tuya device it exposes to Home Assistant via the Local Tuya integration.
+It reports voltage, current, power factor and active power, updating about every 15 seconds.
+It is a niche listing with little review history, so weight it accordingly.

-Honest framing: Qezodsx is a no-name reseller of a Tuya reference design, not a brand with a track record.
-I include it because some Australian homes are single-phase, don't need contactor control, and don't want to pay Shelly money.
-For that buyer this meter covers the basics — the Tuya local API is real and the Home Assistant integration works.
+Honest framing: Depisuta is a no-name reseller of a Tuya reference design, not a brand with a track record.
+I include it because some Australian homes are single-phase and don't want to pay Shelly money.
+For that buyer this meter covers the basics: the Tuya local API is real and the Local Tuya path into Home Assistant works for these devices.

 View on Amazon AU Full specs